lrmarsh/backblaze-backups/README.md

 Provides a small util to move photo, videos and documents to different dirs.

 Local directories are check they exist, but are not created.
-Local buckets are created if they do not exist, defauled to private.
+Remote buckets are created if they do not exist, defauled to private.

 # Getting started